@connectum/events-amqp

 socketOptions | Record<string, unknown> | undefined | Low-level socket options passed to amqplib.connect() (TLS certificates, timeouts) |

 exchange | string | "connectum.events" | Exchange name.
-Created automatically on connect() if it does not exist |
+Created automatically on connect() if it does not exist (in assert mode) |

 exchangeType | "topic" | "direct" | "fanout" | "headers" | "topic" | Exchange type. "topic" enables wildcard routing keys |